-3.46 Announcements requiring publication in the press in accordance with the Appendix 1 to Section 11 must be published in a widely circulated daily newspaper taking into account the specific composition and demographics of the issuer’s stakeholders, in the reasonable opinion of the issuer, in any official language.
-Announcements may be made available on the issuer’s website only after the announcement has been released through SENS.
-Short-form announcements may be published in the press, subject to paragraph 3.46 and on the basis that the issuer has its own operational website.
+3.46 Announcements requiring publication in the press must be published in a widely circulated daily newspaper taking into account the composition and demographics of the issuer’s stakeholders, in the reasonable opinion of the issuer, in any official language. [moved up]

+.

-3.46A The following details must be included in the short-form announcement:
+3.46 Publication in the press can be made through a short-form press announcement.
+The following details must be included in the short-form press announcement:

-(a) In a prominent position at the top of the short-form announcement, all headlines as may be appropriate as to the nature of the matter;
+(a) a headline describing the subject matter of the announcement;

-(b) The short-form announcement is the responsibility of the directors;
+(b) a statement that the announcement is the responsibility of the directors;

+(c) a statement that

-(c) The full announcement has been released on SENS and is available on the issuer’s website and that any investment decision must be based on that information;
+(i) the full announcement/results has been released and is also available on the issuer’s website; and

+(ii) Aay investment decision should include consideration of the information in the full announcement/results;
-(d) A short-form announcement dealing with results must also include the following:

-(i) Increases/decreases in revenue/profit compared to the financial results for the previous corresponding period;
+(d) a short-form announcement dealing with results must disclose the following increases/decreases compared to the results for the previous corresponding period:

+(i) revenue/profit;

-(ii) Increases/decreases in headline earnings per share compared to the financial results for the previous corresponding period;
+(ii) headline earnings per share;

-(iii) Increases/decreases in earnings per share compared to the financial results for the previous corresponding period;
+(iii) earnings per share;

-(iv) Increases/decreases in the dividend/distribution compared to the financial results for the previous corresponding period; and
+(iv) dividend/distribution; and

-(v) Increases/decreases in net asset value compared to the financial results for the previous corresponding period (only if more relevant because of the nature of the issuers business).
+(v) net asset value compared only if more relevant because of the nature of the issuers business.

-To the extent that any of the above indicators in paragraphs (i)-(v) are not considered to be a true measure to reflect the performance of an issuer in the banking and property industries, the JSE may grant dispensation from the requirement to publish such information or agree to a relevant alternative indicator/s.
+To the extent that any of the above indicators in (i)-(v) are not considered to be a true measure to reflect the performance of an issuer in the banking and property industries, the JSE may waive the requirement to publish such information or agree to a relevant alternative indicator/s.

-(vi) where the auditor issued a report on the results, the name of the audit firm, a statement on the type of audit opinion/review conclusion that was reached (i.e. unmodified, qualified, disclaimer or adverse) and a statement to that effect if any of the matters referred to in paragraph 3.21(c)(iv) exist.
+(e) where the auditor issued a report on the results, the name of the audit firm, a statement on the type of audit opinion/review conclusion that was reached ( unmodified, qualified, disclaimer or adverse) and a statement to that effect if any disclosure on the following exists:

-3.47 Where the registered office of an issuer is situated outside the Republic of South Africa, the requirements of Section 18 on Dual Listings and Listings by External Companies apply.
+(i) material uncertainty relating to going concern;

+(ii) emphasis of matter;

+(iii) a reportable irregularity (as defined in the Auditing Profession Act); and

+(iv) a material inconsistency in information included in a document that contains results.

-3.48 Announcements relating to pre-listing statements or circulars must state in which other official languages, if any, they are printed and where copies of such documents may be obtained.
+3.48 Announcements relating to pre-listing statements or circulars must state in which other official languages, if any, they are printed and where copies of such documents may be obtained. [moved to Section 7, moved out of Section 3 , see Relocation Report]

 Disclosure of beneficial interests in securities

 3.83 (a) Issuers must establish and maintain a register of the disclosures made in terms of Section 56 of the Act.
-Furthermore, the issuer is to publish the beneficial interests of directors and major shareholders in its annual financial statements as required by paragraphs 8.61(d) and (e).

-(b) An issuer that has received a notice regarding certain share transactions, in terms of Section 122(1) and (3) of the Act, must, within 48 hours after receipt of such notice, publish the information contained in the notice on SENS.
-No such announcement shall be required in respect of notices received by the issuer and which relate to a disposal of less than 1% of the relevant class of securities, per Section 122(3) of the Act.
+€ [Covered in par 8.62]b) An issuer that has received a notice regarding share dealings, in terms of Section 122 of the Act, must, within 48 hours after receipt of such notice, publish the information.

 Listing and other fees